Written by Evelyn Wallace

 Evelyn Wallace, Clinical Manager of AXA Health’s Cancer Care Team, shares some practical tips, gleaned from years of experience of supporting people through every step of their cancer journey, to help you cope with your diagnosis.

 Make the most of every day - There are many support services available to you and your family, taking advantage of them will help ease pressure and allow you to focus on what’s important to you.

-Transport - Are you worried about how you will get to hospital?
+Transport - Are you worried about how you'll get to hospital?
 Many areas offer transport services for cancer treatment or appointments.
 Your local hospice, cancer nurse or GP will have details of this service.

 Helper services - What about housework, shopping, light gardening, or emotional support?
-Macmillan and Marie Curie have helper services which can assist with tasks or simply pop in for a chat.
+Macmillan and Marie Curie have helper services that can assist with tasks or simply pop in for a chat.

 Childcare - Speak to your local council’s Family Information Service to find out what childcare services they can provide.